go2scope/MM-storage-api/README.md

 ```
 void acqPopNextAndSave(string handle, vector<int> coordinates, string imageMeta);
 ```
-Pops the next image from the queue and sends it to the Storage device.
+Pops the next available image from the queue and sends it to the Storage device.
 Metadata is optional, as the mandatory meta will be auto-generated.
 Displaying images during sequence acquisition is now more challenging than before, as the popped image is removed from the queue.
 The problem can be solved by additional caching of the latest popped image inside the MMCore.

 ### Add external image
 ```
 void acqAddImage(string handle, vector<int> coordinates, string imageMeta);
 ```
 We allow the application to insert an image into the storage to support old-style acquisition where the image makes the round-trip through the GUI.
-This mode can also be utilized to process images at the application level before adding them to the dataset.
+We can also utilize this mode to process images at the application level before adding them to the dataset.

 ### Access to the data
 ```